dhoyle/splicedocs-jekyll/pages/SQLReference/SystemViews/SysPermsView.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # SYSPERMSVIEW System View

-The `SYSPERMSVIEW` table view describes the System table that describes the usage permissions for sequence generators and user-defined types.
+The `SYSPERMSVIEW` table view describes the usage permissions for sequence generators and user-defined types.
 It belongs to the `SYSVW` schema.

 The following table shows the contents of the `SYSVW.SYSPERMSVIEW` system view.